Practice network accreditation

 Practice network accreditation refers to the accreditation of a single parent company that owns practices within a practice network.
 To achieve practice network accreditation, the organization must have no less than 90% of its practices accredited or preaccredited by AAHA.
 Individual practices within a network go through the exact same process and accreditation evaluation as any other practice; these practices also incur the same fees.

-While the individual practices within a network go through the same accreditation process and incur the same fees as independent practices, the parent company that owns the practices undergoes a different evaluation based on a separate set of standards AAHA has created specifically for companies that own practice networks.
-These standards cover areas such as human resources, leadership, culture, and medical autonomy, and are designed to improve practice culture throughout the practice network by introducing consistency and best practices when it comes to practice management.
+The parent company that owns the practices then undergoes a different evaluation based on a separate set of standards AAHA created specifically for companies that own practice networks.
+These standards cover areas such as human resources, leadership, culture, and medical autonomy, and are designed to improve practice culture throughout the network's practices by introducing consistency and best practices when it comes to practice management.

 How does practice network accreditation fit with AAHA’s strategic priorities?

-A key strategic priority for AAHA is to promote positive workplace culture throughout the profession via the Healthy Workplace Culture Initiative.
+A key strategic priority for AAHA is to promote positive practice culture via AAHA's Culture Initiative.
 This new accreditation model supports this priority because practice culture standards are woven into the network accreditation standards.
-The practice culture standards outlined within the network standards will help promote positive workplace culture beyond individual practices.
 Additionally, to achieve practice network accreditation, the parent company agrees to work toward having 100% of their practices AAHA accredited; all these practices will be held to AAHA’s traditional standards of accreditation.
 Promoting excellence in veterinary medicine is a key part of AAHA’s mission.

-For a company to be eligible for accreditation, 90% or more of its practices must be AAHA accredited or preaccredited, and a network accreditation agreement must be signed.
-The ultimate goal is to have 100% of the network’s practices become AAHA accredited.
+For a company to be eligible for accreditation, 90% or more of its practices must be AAHA accredited or preaccredited.
 Practice network accreditation is designed for companies with centralized management systems and a dedicated chief medical officer.

-Is there a minimum number of practices that a practice network must own to qualify for practice network accreditation?
+Is there a minimum number of practices that a practice network must own to qualify?

 Yes.
 A practice network must own at least 10 practices in order to be eligible for practice network accreditation.